skip to main content

 Love Action

-Community Collabarative Charter School (CCCS) has always been committed to helping students work in the community in positions that allow them to reflect on their personal values and contribute to the common good.
-As a consequence of that commitment, the school has developed a generous repertoire of agencies and community services that as a consequence have allowed students to work alongside them for the purpose of service learning.
+Community Collaborative Charter School (CCCS) has always been committed to helping students work in their community in positions that allow them to reflect on their personal values and contribute to the common good.
+Because of our commitment, the school has developed a generous repertoire of agencies and community services that, as a consequence, have allowed students to work alongside them for the purpose of service learning.

-For the past 25 years, service learning programs have reduced school dropout rates, while increasing student maturity and self-respect, connection with the school and the community, and the value of service to others.
+For the past 20 years, our service learning program has reduced school dropout rates, while increasing student maturity and self-respect, connection with the school and the community, and the value of service to others.
+We anticipate facilitating service learning opportunities that will impact students long after graduation and shape their future choices to make a difference in their spheres of influence in life.

 Our Mission